RMS Cedric: Characteristics

+Early career

 Delivered on 31 January 1903, Cedric made her maiden voyage on 11 February between Liverpool and New York City; and she was then the largest liner ever built.
-She quickly became popular, and while the company insisted that his name be pronounced “seedric”, the public called her “sed-ric”.
+She quickly became popular, and while the company insisted that her name be pronounced “seedric”, the public called her “sed-ric”.
 Her entry into service allowed the company to establish a good service from Liverpool departures on Fridays, and to part ways with its thirty-year-old Britannic.
 Throughout her period of service before World War I, Cedric was mainly used on the route from Liverpool to New York.
 From 1906, however, she occasionally made cruises between New York and the Mediterranean each winter and sometimes also between January and March.